OUR PHILOSOPHY

 The logo design of TBM is based on the mission of TBM to be a bridge to the future.
 With permanence and internationality by combining modernity with movement, traditional elements with a sense of stability, Japanese motifs and alphabets.

-- [B] Cycle (sustainability) and infinity by Mobius shape
+- [B] Mobius-shaped cycle (sustainability) and infinity

 CI image movie